The AMRC with Boeing operates from two purpose-built, factory-scale research facilities on the Advanced Manufacturing Park in South Yorkshire.

 The Factory of the Future was designed by Bond Bryan Architects to high BREEAM environmental quality standards.
 The building is designed to make maximum use of natural lighting, heating and ventilation, and features significant renewable energy capabilities including ground source heat pumps and wind turbines.

-In 2013, it was redeveloped and expanded to create the AMRC Design Prototyping and Testing Centre (DPTC), with funding from ERDF and the High Value Manufacturing Catapult.
 The extended building is home to our Advanced Structural Testing Centre (ASTC) and the new Design & Prototyping Group.
-Existing testing equipment in the building is being complemented by new rapid prototyping and stuctural testing facilities, creating a manufacturing design resource capability far beyond anything currently available in the UK.
+Existing testing equipment in the building is being complemented by new rapid prototyping and stuctural testing facilities, creating a manufacturing design resource capability far beyond anything previously available in the UK.